Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-Once the case has been updated with the location to be cancelled, it must be submit using the `maintenance_reference`.
+Once the case has been updated with the new DBA contact details, it must be submitted using the `maintenance_reference`.
-Once submit, this will begin syncing downstream and will need to be retrieved for updates on completion.
+Once submitted, this will begin syncing downstream and will need to be retrieved for updates on completion.

 ```json
 {